 Alien Registration Number: What is an “A” Number and Where Can I Find it on My Green Card?

 When you apply for a green card, United States Citizenship and Immigration Services (USCIS) will ask you to list your alien registration number—also known as your “A-Number”—on your petition or application form.
 You may also be asked to provide your USCIS number, which differs from your alien registration number.
+An experienced immigration lawyer in downtown Chicago can answer any questions about your alien registration number and the green card application process.
+In the meantime, we hope you can find quick answers here.

 We will also discuss what happens if you lose your alien number and the differences between your A-Number and your USCIS number.
 Understanding your A-Number will help you when filling out documents both before your legal entry into the United States and throughout the duration of your stay in the U.S.